pytorch/audio/docs/source/tutorial.rst

-Torch Audio Tutorial
+Torchaudio Tutorial
 ===================

+PyTorch is an open source deep learning platform that provides a seamless path from research prototyping to production deployment with GPU support.

 Significant effort in solving machine learning problems goes into data preparation.
-PyTorch provides many tools to make data loading easy and more readable.
+Torchaudio leverages PyTorch’s GPU support, and provides many tools to make data loading easy and more readable.
 In this tutorial, we will see how to load and preprocess data from a simple dataset.

 For this tutorial, please make sure the ``matplotlib`` package is installed for easier visualization.